-OT 4 KIDS LLC
+OT 4 KIDS ASSOCIATES, INC.

 Specializing in Sensory Motor Development

-OT 4 KIDS LLC provides pediatric occupational therapy to preschool through elementary school aged children (3-10 years).
+OT 4 KIDS ASSOCIATES, INC. provides pediatric occupational therapy to preschool through elementary school aged children (3-10 years).
 Our therapy program consists of sensory integration and neurodevelopmental exercises and activities.
 Each child's therapy program focuses on specific areas of need determined by presenting functional difficulties and initial evaluation.
 Areas of concern identified by parents are an integral part of therapy goals and objectives.
 Children are treated individually and most are seen on a once a week basis for one hour.
 When appropriate the children may engage in therapeutic activities with other children and therapists.
 Home exercises and activities are recommended and important to support progress in therapy.
 Duration of therapy is dependent upon each child's progress.
 Consultation with parents and other professionals, who may be working with the child are considered in this determination.

 Therapy sessions typically emphasize full body movement exercises and provide multi-sensory input to muscle, joint, skin receptors, along with input to the vestibular (inner ear), auditory and visual systems.
 Fine motor exercises focus on hand strengthening and development to enhance manual dexterity, refined precision and control along with visual motor capabilities related to handwriting function.
 Sensory Motor strategies are utilized to promote attention and self-regulation.